ORSG Scholar Application Workshops

 Oregon Sea Grant Scholar Program’s Commitment to Inclusive Recruitment

-The Oregon Sea Grant Scholars Program remains focused on broadening participation and diversity by restructuring our recruitment and review processes to be more equitable.
-We intend to be more inclusive of applicants from various cultural, ethnic and socioeconomic backgrounds with unique lived experiences, skills, abilities and interests, including applicants who may have had fewer opportunities in the marine or coastal fields.
-In support of this effort, this page offers a sample of the available resources that may help navigate the application process for OSG and other fellowship and scholarship opportunities.
+The Oregon Sea Grant Scholars Program remains focused on broadening participation through thoughtful recruitment and transparent review processes.
+Our intent is to be inclusive of all interested and eligible applicants from various backgrounds with unique lived experiences, skills and interests; including applicants that may have had fewer opportunities in the marine policy field.

 Tips for Application Components